ericoporto/ags-manual-wiki/Settingupthegame.md

 Please refer to the [Font Preview](EditorFont) topic for more information on how the font may be imported and configured for runtime.

+**NOTE:** By default font 0 is used as the normal text font for in-game messages, and font 1 is used as the speech font.
+To use any other fonts for these purposes, you can set the [Game.NormalFont](Game#gamenormalfont) and [Game.SpeechFont](Game#gamespeechfont) properties in your script.

 Now you are ready to read more about scripting.

 Next Reading: [Scripting Tutorial 1](ScriptingTutorialPart1)